sapslaj/terraform-libvirt-standalone-instance/README.md

 Create a single VM/domain/instance/whatever you wanna call it on libvirt without too much boilerplate.

 Right now it is _slightly_ opinionated since I built this for my personal use.
 Future versions should be more flexible.
+Also the API is unstable currently.
+If you use this in your own infra, pin the version at a specific patch.

 ## Usage